 Be sure to let a cast member know about your special occasion!
 If you are on property, you can get celebration buttons at the front desk.
 You can also pick them up at guest relations at the front of each park.
-There are buttons for your first time visit, Birthday, and even a blank one that you can fill in.
+There are buttons for your first time visit, Birthdays, and even a blank one that you can fill in.
 My son felt so special everywhere he went, because the cast members were shouting Happy Birthday to him.
-And since he wore it every day, it became his birthday week.
 He was picked up by Tigger for the parade at Crystal Palace and was brought up for extra pictures after Jedi Training.
 When you make dining reservations, you should also mention it.
 My son even got a cupcake with a candle in it at breakfast.
 Basically no birthday will ever live up to this one, so I will just throw in the towel now.

 Keep your expectations in check.
 You can’t see everything at Disney, so understand that going in.
 If you push your kids too hard, it won’t be fun for anyone.
 As hard as it is for us to believe, Disney can be stressful for kids.
 Add on too many sugary foods, lack of sleep, the heat and the crowds, and it’s a recipe for tantrums.
 Don’t mistake the tantrums for ungratefulness, because they can be just as overwhelmed.